Light

 Because the folding response is light-driven rather than clock-driven alone, several consecutive dim, cloudy days can cause a plant that normally opens reliably to stay mostly closed, even at a window position that works fine on sunny days.

-Recent relocation or rotation
+Recent relocation or a new obstruction

 Cold temperatures